Filocava99/Buildy/README.md

 <!--![(https://img.shields.io/codacy/grade/0f2d702e7c8a4372bf106d96bd693ac8/master)]-->

 # <center>Buildy</center>

+> Please take a look at the scalable standalone versione based on the MERN stack --> [standalone-branch](https://github.com/Filocava99/Buildy/tree/standalone-version)

 Buildy is a continuous deployment platform that is hosted on [GitHub pages](https://filocava99.github.io/Buildy).
 It is a simple, easy to use, and powerful tool for building and deploying your Java projects.

 # Table of contents